 DMV hearings are administrative, not criminal.
 They are presided over by a hearing officer, not a criminal judge.
 While the DMV hearing is pending, you may continue driving.

-Common reasons to request DMV hearings are because you are facing a license suspension or revocation following a DUI or from accruing too many demerit points.
+Common reasons to request DMV hearings include facing a license suspension or revocation following a DUI or for accumulating too many demerit points.
 Even if you win a DUI criminal case, the DMV can still suspend your license.1

 There are five basic steps for appealing a Colorado DMV hearing decision: